TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 :url: https://embed.grasple.com/exercises/a6a95823-15e4-4354-b89d-559306a5a7fa?id=94941
 :label: grasple_exercise_8_1_7
 :dropdown:
-:description: To give an orthogonal diagonalization of a (3x3) matrix.
+:description: To give an orthogonal diagonalisation of a (3x3) matrix.
 ::::